richard-clark/s3-podcast/README.md

 - `title`
 - `description`
-- `localPath`: the path to the audio file, relative to the current directory.
+- `localPath`: the path to the audio file, relative to the current directory
 - `pubDate` (a `Date` instance)

 #### `[logger]`